Icinga/icingaweb2-module-businessprocess/doc/10-Monitoring.md

 checkcommand_name=businessprocess-check
 ```

-A service can define specific custom variables for this.
+A service, or its host, can define specific custom variables for this.
 Mandatory ones
 that are not defined, cause the detail view integration to not be active.

 | Variable Name                        | Mandatory | Description                                  |